Japanese Yoshimi Kato Aogami Nashiji Petty Knife 150 mm

 HRC: around 64

-This company was founded on April 1, 1953.
-Founder Mr, Kintaro Kato was born on October 1914.
-He engaged in forging kitchen knife production in 1928.
-The company has built up the experience and knowledge of knife making for many years.
-The president Hiroshi Kato received the certification of the traditional craftsmen on February 2008.
+This company was established on 1st April 1953.
+The founder, Mr Kintaro Kato, was born in October 1914.
+He started the production of forged kitchen knives in 1928.
+The company has built up experience and knowledge of knife making over many years.
+President Hiroshi Kato received the certificate of traditional craftsman in February 2008.